FlowFX/flowfx.de/pages/now.md

 I'm in Mexico City,

-- working on the [Lexa.mx](https://www.lexa.mx/) Django app,
+- finishing work on the [Lexa.mx](https://www.lexa.mx/) Django app,
 - looking for a new, remote-working opportunity as a junior developer or test engineer,
-- recording episodes of [Several Ways To Live In Mexico](https://severalwaystolive.com/) with [Nick Farr](https://twitter.com/Nickf4rr), and
+- recording episodes of [Several Ways To Live In Mexico](https://severalwaystolive.com/) with [Nick Farr](https://twitter.com/Nickf4rr),
+- re-start working on [Reggae CDMX](https://github.com/FlowFX/reggae-cdmx.com) and [Unkenmathe](https://github.com/FlowFX/unkenmathe.de), and
 - preparing for our return to Germany next year.